Projective clone homomorphisms: Introduction

 \section{Introduction}

 A \emph{function clone} is a set of finitary functions on a fixed domain which is closed under composition and which contains all projections.
 There are two main sources of function clones: the set of \emph{term operations} of any algebra $\mathfrak A$ is a function clone, and in fact every function clone is of this form; moreover, the \emph{polymorphism clone} $\Pol(\Gamma)$ of any first-order structure $\Gamma$, consisting of all finitary functions which \emph{preserve} $\Gamma$, forms a function clone.
 Reminiscent of automorphism groups and endomorphism monoids, polymorphism clones carry information about the structure that induces them, and are a powerful tool in the study of first-order structures.
 And similarly to the situation for permutation groups and transformation monoids, a function clone is a polymorphism clone if and only if it is \emph{closed} in the topology of \emph{pointwise convergence} on the set of all finitary functions on a fixed domain.
-This topology is obtained by viewing the domain as a discrete space, and equipping for all $n\geq 1$ the $n$-ary functions on it with the product topology; finally, the set of all finitary functions is the sum space of these spaces (cf. for example~\cite{Topo-Birk, BP-reductsRamsey}).
-In the sequel, we shall simply say that a function clone is closed iff it is closed in this topological space.
+This topology is obtained by viewing the domain as a discrete space, and equipping for all $n\geq 1$ the $n$-ary functions on it with the product topology; finally, the set of all finitary functions is the sum space of these spaces (cf.~for example~\cite{Topo-Birk, BP-reductsRamsey}).
+On countable domains, this topology is induced by the following metric.
+The distance of two functions of different arity is 1, and that of distinct functions of the same arity $n$ is $2^{-k}$, where $k$ is the smallest index where the two functions differ, in a fixed enumeration of the set of $n$-tuples of elements of the domain.
+In the sequel, we shall simply say that a function clone is closed iff it is closed in this topological space, and Cauchy sequences are meant with respect to this metric space.

 Again bearing analogy to automorphism groups, abstract properties of the polymorphism clone of a structure or of the term clone of an algebra can translate into properties of the structure or algebra, respectively.
 Such abstract properties can be purely \emph{algebraic}, e.g., given by equations which hold in the function clone, or \emph{algebraic and topological}, i.e., captured if we consider in addition the topological structure of a clone given by pointwise convergence.
 In the analogy with permutation groups where the latter kind of abstraction leads to the notion of a topological group, we here obtain \emph{topological clones}~\cite{Reconstruction}.